2024 Solar Incentives Guide for Reno, NV - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-Various types of incentives, like discounts, cash back or monthly utility bill credits, may be available to you.
-Some incentives may be handled by the state of Nevada, by your utility company or by county or municipality, while others are federal.
+These incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the state of Nevada and some by your specific utility company, county or municipality.
 Categories of solar incentives include:

-- Tax Exemptions: Your solar system could qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the value added by your solar panels when calculating property taxes on your house.
+- Tax Exemptions: Your solar panels may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the value that solar panels add when calculating property taxes on your house.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Reno solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Reno solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives